Rescue Restore Reengage

 Sanctuary house

-Sanctuary House is a healing home for men.
+Sanctuary House is a healing campus for men.
 The emphasis is on Spiritual Life Formation, Healing and Destiny.
 This property is also a Community Outreach Center for bible studies, life skill and training classes and activities common to all of SRM.
-This photo is from Worship Night.
+This photo is from a Reset Retreat in Phoenix where most of Sanctuary House attended.

 Thrift for Goodness Sake!